CarlYang-coder/GELLO_Bimanual_Manipulation_on_xArm/README.md

 # GELLO Bimanual Manipulation on xArm

-This is an end-to-end work from data collection to physical robot inference.

-We present a complete workflow encompassing demonstration collection with GELLO, synchronized logging and dataset curation, BC-based policy training, and deployment on a real robot.
+Based on [**GELLO**](https://github.com/wuphilipp/gello_software), we present a complete workflow encompassing demonstration collection of bimanual tasks, synchronized logging and dataset curation, BC-based policy training, and deployment on a real robot.